rnickles/audience1st_wiki/Home.md

 # Audience1st: Ticket Sales, Subscriber/Patron Management, Donation Tracking Features and FAQs

-Audience1st integrates your own ticket sales, third-party ticket sales (such as Theatre Bay Area and Golstar), box office reports, calendar and ticket availability information (which can be easily exported to your own web site), attendance statistics, donor management and followup, online donations, and support for email marketing campaigns, all in one Web-based system.
+Audience1st integrates your own ticket sales, third-party ticket sales (such as Theatre Bay Area and Goldstar), box office reports, calendar and ticket availability information (which can be easily RSS'd into your web site), attendance statistics, donor management and followup, online donations, and support for email marketing campaigns, all in one Web-based system.

-Audience1st was developed specifically for the needs of a nonprofit community theater:
+Audience1st was developed specifically for the needs of small-to-medium nonprofit community theaters.

 For more complete descriptions and operating instructions, see the [wiki](http://github.com/armandofox/audience1st/wiki).